-(1) The governing boards of the state universities, the regional universities, The Evergreen State College, and the community colleges may waive all or a portion of the tuition and services and activities fees for state employees as defined under subsection (2) of this section and teachers and other certificated instructional staff under subsection (3) of this section, and K-12 classified staff under subsection (4) of this section.
+(1) The governing boards of the state universities, the regional universities, The Evergreen State College, and the community and technical colleges may waive all or a portion of the tuition and services and activities fees for state employees as defined under subsection (2) of this section and teachers and other certificated instructional staff under subsection (3) of this section, and K-12 classified staff under subsection (4) of this section.
 The enrollment of these persons is pursuant to the following conditions:

 (a) Such persons shall register for and be enrolled in courses on a space available basis and no new course sections shall be created as a result of the registration;